juanius67/eng270-dessert-glycemia/README.md

 ### Input files (“data”)

-All user-supplied inputs live under `configs/`:
+ALL user-supplied inputs live under `configs/`; this section describes are what they mean and how the project uses them :

 - `configs/params.yaml`
-  Global physiological and appearance parameters with unit-encoded keys:
+  Global physiological and appearance parameters with unit-encoded (i.e. the names of the parameters explicitly include their units of measurement) keys, these were taken from the literature :

   `Gb_mg_dL, Ib_uU_mL, S_G_min1, p2_min1, p3_min1_per_uU_mL, n_min1, Vd_dL, f_hep, f_app0, beta_fiber_per10g, beta_fat_per10g, k_fast0_min1, k_slow0_min1, alpha_prot_uU_mL_per_g, k_prot_min1, dt_min, t_end_min`.

 - `configs/frozen/*.yaml`
-  One YAML file **per dessert**, each storing per-portion macros only:
+  One YAML file **per dessert**, each storing **per-portion** macros only.
+Below is an example for how a simple donut would be encoded :

   ```yaml
   name: sample_donut